bowty14/anagram_checker/README.md

 ## Description

-This app will check to see if user input is an anagram, antigram or neither.
+This app will check to see if user input is an anagram or antigram.

 ## Specifications